Matheus2212/js-validation-notification/README.md

 ### JS Code

-You can also create a custom box anytime you like, for whatever objective you have.
+You can also create a custom box anytime you like, for whatever objective you're aiming.
 The Box function receives an Object, and returns itself on the button actions.

 The Object propertis are:
 * title: The title that will show up on the box header.
 It is optional;
 * messages: The messages of the box.
 It can be a String or an Array of messages;
 * buttons: It is the buttons that you want to be on the box.
 It uses {buttonKey:"Button Text"} syntax;
 * actions: It is the actions that your buttons will do.
 It uses {buttonKey: buttonAction} syntax.
+The "action" is actually a callback, and the box gives itself as a parameter to the callback.

 ```javascript